Directors: ignore the 31 December deadline at your peril!

 (c) before any appointment during that period of an administrator, or liquidator, of the company.

-Given the stakes could be so high for many, what is clear is that directors and boards need to seek independent and professional advice on their situation without delay.
 Please contact your local Worrells partner if you have questions or are concerned about a client.
-We provide complimentary and no-obligation consultations and can give an assessment of the best solution for individual circumstances
+We provide complimentary and no-obligation consultations and can give an assessment of the best solution for individual circumstances.